tscanlin/developers.optimizely.com/src/content/javascript/personalization/index.md

 ### Utilities

 In addition to updating the `push` API, Optimizely Personalization also exposes a new function, `window['optimizely'].get()`.
 This function allows you to access several useful properties and utilities within the context of custom code.
 Please note that unlike `push`, `get` may only be used after the Optimizely snippet has loaded.
-While this will always be the case within custom code, it should be considered when using `get` within external scripts.
+While this will always be the case within custom code (except [Project Javascript](https://help.optimizely.com/Set_Up_Optimizely/Project_Settings_JavaScript_and_jQuery_settings#Project_JavaScript)), it should be considered when using `get` within external scripts.

 For example, if you have [jQuery bundled](https://help.optimizely.com/hc/en-us/articles/202480860-Project-Settings-JavaScript-jQuery#jS) in the Optimizely snippet, you can access it directly by getting `jquery`: